germanogualberto/dataexplorer-fe/README.md

 # dataexplorer-fe
-A tool to explore datasets written in Angular
+A tool to explore datasets frontend written with Angular